Skip to Content

 11. Japanese Bobtail

 This sweet and loving breed of course originates from Japan.
-Apparently in the 1600s Japanese street cats were bobtails.
+Apparently in the 1600s, Japanese street cats were bobtails.
 The breed is considered to be lucky and its owners should prosper.

-Statues of tri-colour Japanese Bobtail cats are quite common in Japan (these are supposed to be the luckiest Japanese Bobtails of all!).
+Statues of tricolor Japanese Bobtail cats are quite common in Japan (these are supposed to be the luckiest Japanese Bobtails of all!).
 So when you see the familiar statue with the kitty raising its paw up and down you now know that you are looking at a Japanese bobtail cat.

-The lucky tri-colour pattern
+The lucky tri-color pattern

-German doctor Engelbert Kaempfer wrote, “there is only one breed of cat that is kept.
-It has large patches of yellow, black and white fur; its short tail looks like it has been bent and broken.
+I loved this quote that I found on Wikipedia about Japanese Bobtail cats: German doctor Engelbert Kaempfer wrote, “There is only one breed of cat that is kept.
+It has large patches of yellow, black, and white fur; its short tail looks like it has been bent and broken.
 It has no mind to hunt for rats and mice but just wants to be carried and stroked by women.”
 Now that sounds like one cool kitty!

 12. Chartreux Cat Breed